macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 “Which I bet most of us, _especially_ Giv and Ammy, are.
 Didja figure it out?”
 Yae yawned, startling her teammates.
 “I couldn’t sleep either,” she admitted.“I _had_ to figure out where they were.”

 “We did.
 But, the problem is, we’ll have to use flying mounts.
 Of course, it’s half the Crag we're climbing up, but also the unmaintained terrain will make it difficult to ambush the Parents and save the sisters, what with making noise from my potentially wielding to clear the Gold House neighborhood of sorts of trees.”
-Mariana frowned
+Mariana frowned as she looked at the mount.

 “Ah, well, that leaves Emphelle, Ildren, Iris and Yae with need for a mount.
 How do you suggest we do this?
 I can probably carry two of Emphe, Ildren, and Iris, maybe Yae, if she doesn't bring too many books."